-In this tutorial we will show you how to install and configuration Tmux Terminal Multiplexer on Linux server.
-For those of you who didn’t know, Tmux is a terminal multiplexer that lets you switch easily between several programs in one terminal, detach them (they keep running in the background) and reattach them to a different terminal.
+In this tutorial, we will show you how to install and configuration Tmux Terminal Multiplexer on a Linux server.
+For those of you who didn’t know, Tmux is a terminal multiplexer that lets you switch easily between several programs in one terminal, detach them (they keep running in the background), and reattach them to a different terminal.

 Install Tmux Terminal Multiplexer on Linux

 Step 1.
 First, make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.

 Installation is pretty straightforward if you have Ubuntu or CentOS distribution you can install tmux with:

 ### On RedHat / CentOS based ###

 After the installation is finished, then type tmux on your console to run tmux: